STARTBODY

 Tefl reviews - Ielts And Toefl - ✔️ ✔️ ✔️ ITTT

 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.
 The content of this unit was concise and I believe it is essential for everyone to understand this subject, teacher or not.
 It is not something we think about all the time and it will probably happen automatically once a person manages to grasp the basics.
-Since parts of speech was a subject I did at school in my mother language, I never had any big issues with the concepts in English, but I'm not sure how it's taught...
+Since parts of speech was a subject I did at school in my mother language, I never had any big issues with the concepts in English, but I'm not sure how...
 [Read more]

 Tefl reviews - They_re Vs Their Vs There English Grammar Teaching Tips - ✔️ ✔️ ✔️ ITTT